-13 original states: It would have 13 stripes, alternating red and white, and 13 stars, white on a blue field.
+13 original states: it would have 13 stripes, alternating red and white, and 13 stars, white on a blue field.

 One of the first flags had the stars arranged in a circle, based on the idea that all colonies were equal.
 The 13 stripes, resting side by side, symbolized the struggle for independence.
-The flag's color scheme also has symbolic meaning: red stands for valor, white signifies purity and blue represents loyalty.
+The flag's color scheme also has symbolic meaning: red stands for valor and bravery, white signifies purity and innocence and blue represents vigilance, perseverance, and justice.

 In 1818, after a few design changes, Congress decided to retain the flag's original 13 stripes and add new stars to reflect each new state that entered the union.
+The flag was last modified on July 4, 1960, when Hawaii was incorporated as a state.